DD2480-G12/a2-ci-server/README.md

 The unit tests have been implemented by sending a POST request to GitHub and observing the response.
 One test case send valid API data and expects a valid response, another sends invalid API data and expects an invalid response.

+## SEMAT

+#### Current state: between Formed and Collaborating

+We are working on forming a team that works as a cohesive unit.
+We don’t think we are all the way there yet, as we could coordinate more and discuss more what issues we should work on next and how we could help each other.
+We know each other sufficiently to work together, even though we of course could know each other much better if we had time for team building.
+The team mission is quite clear from the assignment, and it’s clear that the team is focused on achieving it.